Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Update-AzVmss.md

 ### -VirtualMachineScaleSet
 Specifies a local VMSS object.
-To obtain a VMSS object, use the Get-AzureRmVmss cmdlet.
+To obtain a VMSS object, use the Get-AzVmss cmdlet.
 This virtual machine object contains the updated state for the VMSS.

 ```yaml